Dodewaard – Nijmegen

 magnificent summer day along the Humber

 It is magnificent to hike along the river Humber, towards the big bridge, for a few kilometers.
 After passing an industrial section In North Ferriby the trail leads back to the waterfront again.
-Just before getting these I pass a small cafeteria and I can’t resist to order an all day breakfast.
+Just before getting there I pass a small cafeteria and I can’t resist to order an all day breakfast.
 Reminds me of two days ago.
 With a full stomach I continue along the banks of the Humber, crossing the big bridge after 13km.

 bridge across the Humber